evolbioinfo/goalign/docs/commands/replace.md

 ### replace
 This command replaces characters in sequences of an input alignment.
 The `--regexp (-e)` option considers the string to be replaced as a regular expression.
+The replacement should not change sequence lengths, otherwise it returns an error.

 #### Usage
 ```